If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 The 2-for-1 deal worked for the Paddington Bear Walking Tour of London, Edinburgh Dungeon and Warwick Castle.
 However, the Tower Bridge site rejected the discount code National Rail gave us and the code for Cadbury World only entitled us to a 20% discount.

-So, it might be a little touch and go, but a discount is a discount, so what have you got to lose if you’re booking a train ticket anyway?
+It might be a little touch and go, but a discount is a discount.
+What’s the harm if you’re booking train tickets anyway?

 17. Take your own food and drink onboard